epstewar/AESOPS-R33/README.md

 	 3. Proc sql merges clinician demos. (assignment, region, clinic) with prescription data and creates 'post' variable using study dates [52-67]
 	 4. Proc sql gets Rx, patient, and clincians counts [lines 69-106, 115-128] and removes suppositories, injectables and powders [108-113]
 	 5. Proc sql merges CDC info. (e.g., conversion factor) with prescription data by medication ID (we do not have NDC) [130-138]
-	 6. Data step cleans Rx strength, qty, etc., and calculates average daily and total MME [140-203]
+	 6. Datastep cleans Rx strength, qty, etc., and calculates average daily and total MME [140-203]
 		a.
 To deterimine whether Rx was LTHD, we used daily MME from sig line.
 This was summed by visit to acquire total visit DMME (total_visit_dmme) for visits with multiple Rxs.
 		b.
 For model primary outcome, we used total MME (strength*qty*conversion factor)
 	 7. Proc export exports medication names and conversion factors for Supplemental Table 1 [205-216]